 If you are unable to pay the fee required to start your divorce case, fill out the Poverty Affidavit.

 Step 7: Find a Notary Public and sign the Petition for Divorce in front of the Notary Public

-Wait to sign the Petition for Divorce until you are in front of the Clerk of the District Court in Step 9.
+Wait to sign the Petition for Divorce until you are in front of the Clerk of the District Court in Step 9You must sign the Petition for Divorce in front of a Notary Public or the Clerk of the District Court.
+You may have to pay a fee to the notary public.

-- You must sign the Petition for Divorce in front of a Notary Public or the Clerk of the District Court in Step 9.
-You may have to pay a fee to the notary public. - Here are the most common types of businesses where you can find a notary public.
+Here are the most common types of businesses where you can find a Notary Public.